Conformal Prediction: a Unified Review of Theory and New Challenges: Introduction

 In Part~\ref{part:two}, we focus on three important methodological themes.
-The first one is the concept of statistical validity: Section~\ref{sec:validity} is entirely devoted to this subject and introduces a class of conformal methods, namely Mondrian conformal predictors, suitable to gain partially object conditional validity.
+The first one is the concept of statistical validity: Section~\ref{sec:validity} is entirely devoted to this subject and introduces a class of conformal methods, namely Mondrian conformal predictors, suitable to gain object conditional validity in partial sense.
 Secondly, computational problems, and a different approach to conformal prediction --- the inductive inference --- to overcome the transductive nature of the basic algorithm (Section~\ref{sec:inductive}).
-Even in the inductive formulation, the application of conformal prediction in the case of regression is still complicated, but there are ways to face this problem (Section~\ref{sec:regression}).
-Lastly, the randomness assumption: conformal prediction is valid if examples are sampled independently from a fixed but unknown probability distribution.
-It actually works also under the slightly weaker assumption that examples are probabilistically exchangeable, and under other online compression models, as the widely used Gaussian linear model (Section~\ref{sec:compr}).
+Even in the inductive formulation, the application of conformal prediction in the case of regression is still complicated, but there are ways to face this problem (Section 2 of the Supplementary Material \citep{zeni_supp}).
+Lastly, what is historically called as "the randomness assumption": conformal prediction is valid if examples are sampled independently from a fixed but unknown probability distribution.
+It actually works also under the slightly weaker assumption that examples are probabilistically exchangeable, and under other online compression models, as the widely used Gaussian linear model (Section 3 of the Supplementary Material \citep{zeni_supp})) .

 The last section (Section~\ref{sec:other}) addresses interesting directions of further development and research.
 We describe extensions of the framework that improve the interpretability and applicability of conformal inference.
 CP has been applied to a variety of applied tasks and problems.
-For this reason it is not possible here to refer to all of them: the interested reader can find an exhaustive selection in \cite{book:2014}.
+For this reason it is not possible to refer to all of them here: the interested reader can find an exhaustive list in \cite{book:2014}.